symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 view to put in the response.

 On top of this, the CMF adds the green blocks.
-In the coming sections, you'll learn more about these seperately.
+In the coming sections, you'll learn more about these separately.

 The Model
 ~~~~~~~~~